gwu-analytics/water_budget/readme.md

 Where $b$ is the weekly water budget,
 $a$ is the square feet of irrigatable land,
-$i$ is the irrigation coverage depth in feet,
+$i$ is the irrigation coverage depth in inches,
 $\gamma$ a constant of 7.48 gallons per cubic foot

 $$